west0706/athena-workshop/labs/lab3.md

 limit 10000;
 ```

-- Look for the results of the query within the S3 bucket. (path should be similar to .../Unsaved/2017/01/24/aa9...fbb.csv)
+- Look for the results of the query within the S3 bucket and the older you added in the settings box. (path should be similar to .../Unsaved/2017/01/24/aa9...fbb.csv)

-- You can copy the results into any S3 bucket for re-use or use from this location.
+- Copy the results into another sub-folder under your username in the S3 bucket for re-use.
 - Run the DDL query below after replacing `<RESULTS PATH>` with this path
 - *Remember to replace `<USER_NAME>` with your AWS username. (e.g. srfrnk_doit)*
 ```